hagege/child_themes/spacepress-wp/readme.txt

 == Description ==

 SpacePress WP is a clean, flexible, fast and accessibility-ready block theme.
 Its default look is a stylish black on white background color scheme and lexend font (a sans-serif typography).
 SpacePress WP is built from the ground up for flexibility.
-It includes six different theme styles to choose from, and different block patterns that you can use to quickly create unique page layouts.
+It includes seven different theme styles to choose from, and different block patterns that you can use to quickly create unique page layouts.
 Maximum Flexibility.
 For a more professional presentation of the navigation with Block Themes, e.g. SpacePress WP or Circles WP (https://wordpress.org/themes/circles-wp/), I recommend my plugin https://de.wordpress.org/plugins/shrinking-logo-sticky-header/advanced/